-Byron Wortham, 54, has served as President, Core Brand Sales, Marketing & P.D. since June 2017.
-Prior to that, he served as Vice President, Brand General Manger of Durango since December 2015.
+Byron Wortham, 57, has served as Senior Vice President of Georgia Boot and Durango Brands since February 2023.
+Prior to that, he served as President, Core Brands since June 2017.
+Before that, he served as Vice President, Brand General Manger of Durango since December 2015.
 He previously served as Vice President, Sales - Western Division from August 2011 to December 2015.
 Prior to that, he served as Manager, National Sales - Western Division from November 2010 to August 2011, Region Sales Manager from September 2009 to November 2010, and Key Account Manager from March 2005 to September 2009.
 Mr. Wortham began his career with the Company in January 2003 as a Sales Representative.